ihthisham6/Wanderlust/README.md

 4.Start the application:
 npm start

-Navigate to http://localhost:3000 to access the platform locally.
+5.Navigate to http://localhost:3000 to access the platform locally.